dadoonet/elasticsearch-beyonder/README.md

 Release notes
 =============

-8.6
+8.17-SNAPSHOT
 ----

-* Update project to Elasticsearch 8.6.2.
+* Update project to Elasticsearch 8.17.2.
 * Remove the deprecated Transport Client
 * `_pipeline` dir is not supported anymore.
 Use `_pipelines` dir.
 * `_template` and `_templates` dir are not supported anymore.
 Use `_index_templates` and `_component_templates` dirs.
 * method `start(RestClient client, String root, boolean merge, boolean force)` is now `start(RestClient client, String root, boolean force)`.
+* support for sample dataset has been added.
+If we detect a directory named `_data` in the classpath, we will try to load sample data from it.
+We support both `ndjson` files which will be loaded using the Bulk API and `json` files which will loaded using the Index API.

 7.16
 ----